Gold Coast pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Gold Coast tomorrow?

-On 26 June 2026, pollen conditions in Gold Coast will be different from today, with cypress at low levels
+On 17 July 2026, pollen conditions in Gold Coast will be similar to today with no significant pollen expected.

 Is pollen expected to decrease in Gold Coast this week?